coffeecupapp/api/Sections/Projects.md

 `0` - Do not apply an hourly rate for billing
-`1` - Bill by the hourly rate set on the client (see Sections/Clients) `2` - Bill by the hourly rate set on the project (`hourlyRate` field) `3` - Bill by the hourly rate set per user assigned `4` - Bill by the hourly rate set per task assigned
+`1` - Bill by the hourly rate set on the client (see Sections/Clients) `2` - Bill by the hourly rate set on the project (`hourlyRate` field) `3` - Bill by the hourly rate set per user assigned (see Sections/UserAssignments) `4` - Bill by the hourly rate set per task assigned (see Sections/TaskAssignments)

 ## Get All Projects